namritha-maddali/eBPF-for-iSCSI/documentation/Basic iSCSI Setup.md

+> This document contains information about setting up iSCSI target and initiator on a local system without Kubernetes

 ## **What is iSCSI**
 iSCSI (Internet Small Computer Systems Interface) is a transport layer protocol that allows you to send SCSI* commands over TCP/IP networks, letting a computer to use storage devices over a network as if they were local disks.